Conflicts of Interest and Re-routing

 If the associate editor is unable or unwilling to handle a given submission, either because of workload difficulties, because the submission is outside his/her areas of expertise or for any other reason, he or she should email the editor-in-chief and copy the SIAM office.
 The editor-in-chief will reassign the manuscript to another editor.

-Once the SIAM office contacts the associate editor about the assignment, the editor should contact referees by email.
+Once the SIAM office contacts the associate editor about the assignment, the editor should contact referees through the Assign Potential Referees interface in the web-based system.
 SIAM asks that referees complete their review and send their reports in an accelerated time frame, preferably within 45 days.
 If reports lag, the associate editor or the SIAM office will prompt the referees.

 Referees are required to complete a report and the review editor may choose to include it in his or her decision letter to the author.
 The referees' names are always kept confidential.